hushell/pmf_cvpr22/README.md

 To use these two datasets, set `args.dataset = cifar_fs` or `args.dataset = mini_imagenet`.

 ### Meta-Dataset
-We have a pytorch episodic dataset of [Meta-Dataset](https://github.com/google-research/meta-dataset).
+We implement a pytorch version of [Meta-Dataset](https://github.com/google-research/meta-dataset).
+Our code is based on [mboudiaf's pytorch meta-dataset](https://github.com/mboudiaf/pytorch-meta-dataset).

 The dataset has 10 domains, 4000+ classes.
 Episodes are formed in various-way-various-shot fashion.
 The images are stored class-wise in h5 files (converted from the origianl tfrecords).
 To use this dataset, set `args.dataset = full_meta_dataset` and